aniketpanjwani/cancelled/docs/implementation.md

 ## 11. Outstanding items / clarifications needed

 1. **Final reason copy**: Swap the playful placeholder reasons for approved messaging before GA.
-2. **Hero stat data**: Replace the pseudo-random count helper with a real metric/API once the number exists.
+2. **Hero stat data**: Keep or adjust the time-based formula (supply real analytics later if the counter must reflect actual cancellations).

 Once these are answered, we can implement and ship the hero with confidence.